 You can watch a quick video on how to measure your kitchen doors below – alternatively, read on!

-This measurement should equal the same distance on every door with it being on average between 18-23mm from the edge of the door to the centre of the hinge hole, this distance depends on the thickness of your existing kitchen cabinets.
+This measurement should come to the same distance on every door.
+On average, it should be between 18-23mm from the edge of the door to the centre of the hinge hole, although this distance depends on the thickness of your existing kitchen cabinets.

-Now repeat this process for the rest of the kitchen doors please remember to always measure from the top of the kitchen door for both hinge holes.
-You will most probably find that a lot of the measurements are the same when you start to work your way around the kitchen units but always do each replacement door on its own merit in case the measurements differ from door to door as a few mm can mean the replacement door doesn’t fit into the existing cabinet.
-The measurement from the side of the door will most probably be the same for every door in the kitchen as all your kitchen cabinets should be made from the same thickness board 15mm or 18mm. making this measurement the same throughout the kitchen.
+You can now repeat this process for the rest of the kitchen doors.
+Please remember to always measure from the top of each door for both hinge holes.
+You will very likely find that a lot of the measurements are the same when you start to work your way around the kitchen units, but we definitely recommend measuring each replacement door individually, just in case the measurements differ from door to door.
+After all, a few millimetres can mean the difference between drilling hinge holes that make the door hang perfectly or failing to fit your replacement kitchen door to the cabinet – something that can’t be rectified without ordering a new item.

 4. Fitting Drawer Fronts

-You may need to balance your kitchen doors and drawers so they line though at the top and bottom when looking at them and so the margin is the same between all the new kitchen doors.
-There are three ways you can adjust your hinge.
-The first is up and down, the two screws that attach the hinge to the kitchen cabinet can be loosened off and the door will slide up and down.
+You may need to balance your kitchen doors and drawers so they line up at the top and bottom when looking at them.
+You should also ensure that the margin is the same between all of the new kitchen doors in order to achieve strong, even, smooth lines.

 6. Fitting the handles

-Once you have marked where the first handle hole will be on all the doors, position your set square to the second screw hole measurement and repeat this process.
-Now you should two crosses on every one of your new kitchen doors.
+Once you have marked the location of the first handle hole on all of your doors, you should position your set square to the second screw hole measurement and repeat this process.
+After this, you should two mark crosses on every one of your new kitchen doors.

 7. Fitting Drawer Handles

 We always recommend that you fit the drawer handles the same distance down from the top edge of the drawer fronts as you fitted the kitchen door handles from the edge of the door.
 However, whether you do this or not is down to personal preference.